Travel blogger Adam guides you on how to find the hippest bars, clubs, restaurants, cafes and brunches in Berlin city.

 Coffee in Berlin

 With Berlin’s growing start-up scene, cafés have become the ‘it’ place for freelancers and self-employed entrepreneurs.
-Co-working spaces are popular in Berlin and new ones seem to open up every month but with the Berlin café culture, it’s still all about the coffee.
+Co-working spaces are popular in Berlin.
+New ones seem to open up every month but with the Berlin café culture, it’s still all about the coffee.

 Hip cafes in Berlin